jamesnetherton/jamesnetherton.github.io/_posts/2017-02-01-wildfly-camel-4.5.0-released.md

 tags: [WildFly, Camel, OpenShift, Kubernetes, WildFly Swarm]
 ---

-[WildFly Camel](https://github.com/wildfly-extras/wildfly-camel) [4.5.0](https://github.com/wildfly-extras/wildfly-camel/releases/tag/4.5.0) has been relased.
+[WildFly Camel](https://github.com/wildfly-extras/wildfly-camel) [4.5.0](https://github.com/wildfly-extras/wildfly-camel/releases/tag/4.5.0) has been released.
 I've not covered any of the significant changes to WildFly Camel since the 4.0.0 release, so it's high time I wrote an article to talk about some of them.

 ### Project documentation